OHDSI/Broadsea/README.md

 Broadsea uses Traefik as a proxy for all containers within.
 Traefik can be set up with SSL to enable HTTPS:

 1. Obtain a crt and key file.
 Rename them to "broadsea.crt" and "broadsea.key", respectively.
-2. Add these files to a ./certs folder
-3. In Section 1 of the .env file, change the HTTP_TYPE to "https"
+2. In Section 1 of the .env file:
+  - Update the BROADSEA_CERTS_FOLDER to the folder that holds these cert files.
+  - Update the HTTP_TYPE to "https"

 ### Atlas/WebAPI Security